Characteristics of Nontraded REITs

 Low correlation can be a positive thing when it comes to diversifying portfolios.
 Investor returns on investments in nontraded REITs have been shown to demonstrate low correlations with other types of investments.
 Investments whose returns have low correlations with other investment types have the potential to reduce the volatility of a diversified investment portfolio.

 Correlation measures the relationship between the returns on, or the values of, two investments.
 A correlation of 1.0 means that two investment values move in perfect tandem with each other.
 A correlation of zero means the relationship between them is totally random.
-A negative correlation means that they move in opposite directions.
+A negative correlation means that they tend to move in opposite directions, with higher returns on one asset being offset by lower returns on the other.

 For investors considering the correlation between the different investments in a portfolio, constructing a portfolio whose components have returns with lower correlation can reduce portfolio volatility.
 For any expected rate of return on an asset, lower volatility is preferred.
 Higher volatility is acceptable only if it is accompanied by higher expected returns to reward an investor for taking on higher risk.

-Nontraded REITs have historically shown low correlations in their holding period returns when compared with other asset classes such as stocks, bonds, and commodities.
+Nontraded REITs have historically shown low correlations in their returns to shareholders for a given holding period when compared with other asset classes such as stocks, bonds, and commodities.

 LifeStages™ and liquidity events

 If a nontraded REIT is illiquid, you might wonder, “Will I ever get my money back?”
 The simple answer is yes, you will get your money back.
-However, you may not know an exact date of when that will happen.
+However, you may not know the exact date when that will happen.

 Most nontraded investments state in their prospectuses their targeted timeline for returning investors’ money.
 There are distinct phases in a nontraded REIT’s life cycle—emerging, growth, stabilizing, maturing, and liquidating.